edcircuit

 Opportunities for Growth in Supporting Students with Additional Needs

-In the second part of the episode, the duo discusses concepts for educators and stakeholders that can make schools more inclusive and supportive of students with additional needs.
+In the second part of the episode, our guest discusses how educators and stakeholders that can make schools more inclusive and supportive of students with additional needs.
 These growth opportunities include universal design, improving the identification of conditions, and creating structures for student support.
 Each of these opportunities for growth addresses all kinds of learning environments, from specialized schools to home schools to traditional public school environments.

 Jacqueline astutely points out that even though students with additional needs require different support structures, every learner is unique and reacts differently to learning environments.
 With this in mind, Jacqueline discusses a framework for more equitable learning – the universal design framework.